lamsal9677/Codepath-IntroduceSelf/README.md

 ### Optional Features

 - [X] 1.
-User can tap a button to change the color of the background view
+User can tap a button to change the color of the background view between red and a default system view (both in light and dark mode)
 - [X] 2.
 Rounded buttons and better UI Design
 - [ ] 2.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.